 One of the best methods to stay, not just afloat but, well above market competition is to facilitate a learning culture within the organisation and incentivise climbing up the growth curve which in turn encourages sharing of common knowledge.
 However, it is somewhat redundant to discuss knowledge management if one does not first delineate the kinds of knowledge that exist under the scope of knowledge management.
 These would be, namely, Tacit knowledge and Explicit knowledge.

-Businesses stand to extract a lot of benefit from standardised knowledge management protocols.
+Contact centers can extract a lot of benefit from standardised knowledge management protocols for businesses.
 A list could be made of endless possibilities that arise out such structured programs to keep a business relevant and cutting edge, however for purposes of managing knowledge efficiently at the moment we need to truncate it to the most relevant benefits that organisations stand to gain.

 For any business to create a visible market impact and to create a brand value, it needs to not only structure but also organise and store collective knowledge such as trade secrets, market practices that have worked so far.
 This information is essential for employee onboarding so they are familiar with the brand’s ecosystem and morals.
 Employees need to be taught all the available information relevant to that corporate level to avoid practices that do not shell out desired results.
 Uninformed employees or half-informed agents are a curse to a business which will reflect financial loses and will harm a prospective legacy-building operation.

-The importance of a commonly accessible knowledge management system lies in how readily it is available to the customers.
+The importance of a commonly accessible knowledge base lies in how readily it is available to the customers.
 Employing a Chatbot would ease this process.
-A bot will scout through the knowledge base faster than agents and will offer readymade solutions to the customers when they raise a ticket.
+A bot will scout through the knowledge base faster than contact center agents and will offer readymade solutions to the customers when they raise a ticket.
 In case the bot fails to neutralize the situation, it will engage the customer until the next agent is available.
-This would not only make solving an issue easier for the said employees that are involved but now the business in question has an entirely new perspective to solving a problem added to its inventory.
+This would not only make solving an issue easier for the said employees that are involved but now the businesse in question has an entirely new perspective to solving a problem added to its inventory.
+70% of customers prefer to use a company’s website to get answers to their questions rather than use phone or email.

 Stemming in part from the point stated above, novel ways of connecting information does not happen in a mere mechanical way.
 Thus, several knowledge bases like our CZ Guide, come with a segmentation feature.
 It allows decision makers to dissect and categorise information for better usability.
 This categorization makes intra-organisational communication easier than before, ensuring that all departments remain equally informed thus, facilitating enhanced teamwork.

-To conclude, a knowledge management system benefits not only individual employees or specific departments in an organisation but most importantly, the business as a whole.
+To conclude, a knowledge management system benefits not only individual employees or specific departments in an organisation but most importantly, the contact center & business as a whole.
 The benefits lie in elimination of functional inconsistencies, eradication of repetitive instructions and creates a self-reliant environment for the customers.

 Author Bio: Sweta is a passionate technical writer with experience in digital marketing.
 Outside work, she is a devoted Esports advocate.